Ralph Ellison: Early life

+Ralph Waldo Ellison, named after Ralph Waldo Emerson, was born in Oklahoma City, Oklahoma, to Lewis Alfred Ellison and Ida Millsap, on March 1, 1913.
 He was the second of three sons; firstborn Alfred died in infancy, and younger brother Herbert Maurice (or Millsap) was born in 1916.
-Lewis Alfred Ellison, a small-business owner and a construction foreman, died in 1916, after an operation to cure internal wounds suffered after shards from a 100-lb ice block penetrated his abdomen, when it was dropped while being loaded into a hopper.
+Lewis Alfred Ellison, a small-business owner and a construction foreman, died in 1916, after work-related injury and a failed operation.
 The elder Ellison loved literature, and doted on his children.
 Ralph later discovered, as an adult, that his father had hoped he would grow up to be a poet.

 In 1921, Ellison's mother and her children moved to Gary, Indiana, where she had a brother.
 According to Ellison, his mother felt that "my brother and I would have a better chance of reaching manhood if we grew up in the north."
 When she did not find a job and her brother lost his, the family returned to Oklahoma, where Ellison worked as a busboy, a shoeshine boy, hotel waiter, and a dentist's assistant.
 From the father of a neighborhood friend, he received free lessons for playing trumpet and alto saxophone, and would go on to become the school bandmaster.

 Ida remarried three times after Lewis died.
 However, the family life was precarious, and Ralph worked various jobs during his youth and teens to assist with family support.
 While attending Douglass High School, he also found time to play on the school's football team.
 He graduated from high school in 1931.
 He worked for a year, and found the money to make a down payment on a trumpet, using it to play with local musicians, and to take further music lessons.
 At Douglass, he was influenced by principal Inman E. Page and his daughter, music teacher Zelia N. Breaux.